Linuxfabrik/monitoring-plugins/check-plugins/huawei-dorado-power/README.md

   --timeout TIMEOUT     Network timeout in seconds.
 Default: 3 (seconds) -u, --url URL         Huawei OceanStor Dorado API URL.
   --username USERNAME   Huawei OceanStor Dorado API username.
-  --warning-temperature WARN_TEMPERATURE
-                        WARN threshold in degrees Celsius.
-Off by default, because a healthy operating temperature depends on the power module model and on where the array stands.
-                        Example: `--warning-temperature=45`
   -v, --verbose         Makes this plugin verbose during the operation.
 Useful
                         for debugging and seeing what is going on under the hood.
 Appends what every API request returned, so the